paulnicholsen27/cosmic_travel/README.md

         - A mission must have a unique name, a scientist, and a planet.
         - After the mission is created, the user should be redirect to the scientist's detail page
         - Check that this is working correctly by verifying the new planet appears on the scientist's detail page

+ - Build an "about" page at "/about" which should list your name and the total number of scientists and planets in your database.